robole/vscode-markdown-snippets/README.md

 You can install the [Snippets Ranger extension](https://marketplace.visualstudio.com/items?itemName=robole.snippets-ranger) to view this list inside VS Code.

-## Installation

-1. The extension is listed in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=robole.markdown-snippets) and [Open VSX Marketplace](https://open-vsx.org/extension/robole/markdown-snippets) where you can download or install it directly.
-1. From the Command-line: Run the command `code --install-extension robole.markdown-snippets`.

 ## FAQ

 ### 1) Where do the standard markdown snippets come from?